puppetlabs/puppet-docs/source/facter/3.10/custom_facts.md

 > **Note:** Facter 3.0 removed the Ruby implementations of some features and replaced them with a [custom facts API](https://github.com/puppetlabs/facter/blob/master/Extensibility.md#custom-facts-compatibility).
 Any custom fact that requires one of the Ruby files previously stored in `lib/facter/util` fails with an error.
 For more information, see the [Facter 3.0 release notes](../3.0/release_notes.html).

+### Structured and flat facts

+A typical fact extracts a piece of information about a system and returns it as either as a simple value ("flat" fact) or data organized as a hash or array ("structured" fact).
+There are several types of facts classified by how they collect information, including:

+-   [Core facts](./core_facts.html), which are built into Facter and are common to almost all systems
+-   [Custom facts](#loading-custom-facts), which run Ruby code to produce a value
+-   [External facts](#external-facts), which return values from pre-defined static data, or the result of an executable script or program

+All fact types can produce flat or structured values.

 ## Loading custom facts

 Facter offers multiple methods of loading facts: